pinakshah/neighborhood-map/README.md

 Here is the list of steps which will help you build source:

 1. Check out the repository
+2. Create your google account if not available.
+Create one project in google API console and enable google map API related services.
+3. Replace token 'MAP_API_KEY' with your map api key in index.html at line#61.
+4. Create account in foursquare.com.
+Once you create account, they will provide client ID and Client Secret.
+5. Replace tokens '###CLIENT_ID###' and '###CLIENT_SECRET###' with your Client ID and Client Secret.

-2. Install grunt client if you have not installed it by executing following command in console.
+6. Install grunt client if you have not installed it by executing following command in console.
+3.

   ```bash
   npm install -g grunt-cli
   ```
-3. Install grunt modules by executing following command in console.
+7. Install grunt modules by executing following command in console.
 It will install all the modules provided in the **package.json**

   ```bash
   npm install
   ```

-4. Execute following command to build the project.
+8. Execute following command to build the project.
 It will create the dist folder with all the optimized resources.
   ```bash
   grunt
   ```
-5. Open the dist/index.html to view index page
+9. Open the dist/index.html to view index page

 `NOTE: To run application on a local server, you can use IIS or python server.`